stretchyboy/notes-site/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to Martyn's Notes
 ---

-This is a blank Quartz installation.
+# The point
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+To give me a better place to work than google keep